Our Parents

 Many people with dementia have communication problems, including forgetting words, using repetitive phrases, and more.

-• Giving reassurance
+• Providing consistent reassurance

 • Limiting outside distractions when attempting to communicate (turn off the radio and television)